north3221/AAGateWayWiFi/README.md

 * Allow storage access - Click the request storage button This is for writing a log file to sdcard when logging set to full + log
 * Root is required - click request root button.
 This is to enable toggling USB to connect to car head unit when service ready
 * Ensure slave can connect to master wifi tether, i.e. save the network.
 But NO other wifi (you don't want it to connect to the wrong network)
-* Worth making sure that teh screen wakes on power input, as some phones don't connect to wifi with screen off.
+* Worth making sure that the screen wakes on power input, as some phones don't connect to wifi with screen off.
 This app does wake lock for up to 5 mins but doesnt work if screen off

 #### Settings
 * Logging Level: Prob worth changing it to full + log while setting up (shows stuff in ui and writes to sdcard/aagatewaylog.txt)